Every locale has its mix of energy options and environmental sensitivities. Being there is essential.

-For “Lighting Up the Andes” Spectrum sent me to Bolivia’s Cordillera Réal in 2004 to track a Canadian couple pioneering the use of solar-powered LEDs to illuminate remote off-grid villages.
-Their innovative blend of development and ecotourism financed the equipment, and sowed plenty of conflict.
+For “Lighting Up the Andes” Spectrum sent me to Bolivia’s Cordillera Réal in 2004 to track a pioneering concept: using solar-powered LEDs to illuminate remote off-grid villages.
+The Canadian promoters’ business model blending ecotourism and development financed the pricey equipment, and sowed plenty of conflict.

 State Grid Corporation of China — the world’s 2nd largest company — is building an ultrahigh-voltage power transmission network whose scale and scope remain unimaginable for grid operators everywhere else.
 My on-the-ground reporting in 2018 provided IEEE Spectrum readers with a rare inside look at China’s grid technology and the contested politics of using it.
 It was my third reportage from China.
 In 2005 I revealed the two-wheeled electric transportation revolution challenging China’s official infatuation with the automobile.
 That article, “China’s Cyclists Take Charge”, helped Spectrum’s special issue on China win a National Business Journalism Award.
 Two years later I was covering China’s growing use of coal gasification for Technology Review, tracking the huge coal-to-diesel operation in Inner Mongolia that Western experts bet would never be built.
 “China’s Coal Future” showed that water consumption — several barrels worth per barrel of fuel or chemicals — would ultimately limit gasification’s proliferation in the coal-rich but arid north.